 To highlight your unique connection, you should write something that is very focused on details specific to why you would be a good fit for this school.
 Do not write a general essay about yourself or the school, but do the research and investigate specific programs that would be a good fit for you.
-You should also mention if you have special ties there or to the area.
+You should also mention if you have special ties to Kimmel or to the Philadelphia area.
 Do not use this essay to beg or make a plea; the essay should be direct and focused.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***

 Dr. Mary Mahoney, Ph.D. has over 20 years of experience as an advisor and essay reviewer for med school applicants.
 She is a tenured English Professor with an MFA in Creative Writing from Sarah Lawrence College and a PhD in Literature and Writing from the University of Houston.
 For the last twenty years, Mary has served as a grad school advisor and essay reviewer for med school applicants.
 Want Mary to help you get Accepted?
 Click here to get in touch!